aaalgo/picpac/README.md

 and then fields in `annotate`.
 After that, transformations are applied to the facets, some, like `anchor.dense.box`, generating new facets.

+Because numbers in JSON annotations are all normalized to [0-1], we use the size information of the first loaded image to properly render the annotation.
+Also because all augmentations are applied to all facets the same way, having different facet shapes will cause problems almost for sure.

 ## Augmentation

 A subset of the supported transformations implement image augmentation.